wlav/cppyy/doc/source/features.rst

   (or the integer ``0``, which can serve in some cases), as ``None`` is better understood as ``void`` in C++.

-* **static methods**: Are represented as python's ``staticmethod`` objects and can be called both from the class as well as from instances.

-* **templated functions**: Automatically participate in overloading and are used in the same way as other global functions.

-* **templated methods**: For now, require an explicit selection of the template parameters.
-  This will be changed to allow them to participate in overloads as expected.

 * **unary operators**: Are supported if a python equivalent exists, and if the operator is defined in the C++ class.